lasantha-kumara/facebook-birthday-wishing-bot/README.md

 ## General info
 This is an automation project to wish people on their birthdays in facebook.
-* This program will solve day to day wishing process by automating it.
+* This program will solve day to day birthday wishing process by automating it.

 ## Technologies
 Project is created with: